alecive/alecive.github.io/_posts/2015-04-30-CV-AlessandroRoncone.md

    end: 2015
    location: Istituto Italiano di Tecnologia (IIT), Genova IT
    location-link: http://www.iit.it
-   description: "<i>Abstract:</i> The new generation of robotic devices will require machines able to adequately perform rich interactions with objects -- and eventually humans -- in their environment.
-This aspect will prove fundamental in the context of moving robots from the controlled domains typical of a factory environment toward our -- much less structured -- everyday life.
-To this end, robots need the ability to express some sort of awareness of their body and their surroundings: instead of focusing exclusively on the end-effector as the only part that interacts with the environment, the robotic field needs to move toward a more distributed, decentralized representation of the self and the nearby space.
-More importantly, albeit a consistently improving technology, robotic systems are equipped with inherently faulty systems characterized by calibration and systematic errors that need to be effectively coped with.
-   This thesis deals with the formalization and the development of a system able to let a humanoid robot learn a multisensory representation of the space around its body (or peripersonal space).
+   description: "I focused on improving the sensorimotor capabilities of the iCub humanoid, by implementing a bio-inspired system able to learn a multisensory representation of the space around the robot’s body (or <i>peripersonal space</i>).
 The robot is equipped with a whole-body artificial skin and learns the consequences of its interaction with the self and the environment by means of a multisensory (tactile-motor and tactile-visual) representation.
-This results in the extension of the robot's tactile domain toward the nearby space, in such a way that it lets the robot to implicitly cope with modeling or calibration errors.
-Further, this representation is put under testing with a sensory-based guidance of the motor actions performed by the robot: that is, an avoidance and catching controller capable of using any body part in order to either prevent collision with or come into contact with incoming objects."
+This results in the extension of the robot's tactile domain toward the nearby space, in such a way that it implicitly copes with modeling or calibration errors.
+Finally, this representation is then exploited with a sensory-based guidance of the motor actions performed by the robot.
+That is, an avoidance and catching controller capable of using any body part in order to either prevent collision with or come into contact with incoming objects. "
  - name: M.Sc. with honors in NeuroEngineering
    title: Thesis title `Visuo-Haptic Integration for Object Characterization in an Unstructured Environment`
    start: 2008
    end: 2011
    location: Università degli studi di Genova, IT
    location-link: http://www.unige.it
-   description: "I implemented a multisensory machine learning system in order to improve the detection and the identification of objects in the iCub robot's workspace.
+   description: "I developed a multisensory machine learning system in order to improve the detection and the identification of objects in the iCub robot's workspace.
 Specifically, I implemented an SVM-based system able to integrate between the visual system and the haptic information coming from the F/T sensor of the iCub robot.
 The system proved to be successful in improving the vision-based detection of a set of objects by means of the haptic exploration of the same objects."
  - name: B.Sc. with honors in Biomedical Engineering
    title: Thesis title `Support Vector Machine Analysis applied to a Manipulator in a Non-Structured Environment`
    start: 2005
    end: 2009
    location: Università degli studi di Genova, IT
    location-link: http://www.unige.it
-   description: "I implemented a system able to control a PUMA robotic arm and develop a goalkeeper-like behavior in an air hockey setup.
-The robot was using a supervised learning technique in order to understand which of the puck trajectories he previously experienced was scoring a point.
-Based on this, it learned the ability to prevent such points by predicting the final outcome of a trajectory given some initial acquisitions.
+   description: "I carried out a system able to control a PUMA robotic arm and develop a goalkeeper-like behavior in an air hockey setup.
+The robot used SVMs in order to understand which of the puck trajectories he previously experienced was scoring a point.
+Based on this, it learned the ability to prevent such points by predicting the final outcome of a trajectory given some initial samples.
 Its success rate was beyond 95%."
  - name: Student (with scholarship) at ISICT
    title:
    start: 2005